httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that this means the serialization of the component identifier itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`.

-Component identifiers including their parameters MUST NOT be repeated within a single list of covered components.
+Component identifiers, including component identifiers with parameters, MUST NOT be repeated within a single list of covered components.
+Component identifiers with different parameter values MAY be repeated within a single list of covered components.

 The component value associated with a component identifier is defined by the identifier itself.
 Component values MUST NOT contain newline (`\n`) characters.